japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 It starts by checking `SPARK_LOCAL_HOSTNAME` environment variable for the value.
 If it is not defined, it uses `SPARK_LOCAL_IP` to find the name (using `InetAddress.getByName`).
 If it is not defined either, it calls `InetAddress.getLocalHost` for the name.

-NOTE: `Utils.localHostName` is executed while xref:ROOT:SparkContext.adoc#creating-instance[`SparkContext` is created] and also to compute the default value of link:spark-driver.adoc#spark_driver_host[spark.driver.host Spark property].
+NOTE: `Utils.localHostName` is executed while ROOT:SparkContext.md#creating-instance[`SparkContext` is created] and also to compute the default value of spark-driver.md#spark_driver_host[spark.driver.host Spark property].

 CAUTION: FIXME Review the rest.